 The code is is kept in documents (like html, php, js and many others).
 These documents carry all informations and functions, how the content (retrieved from the database), and the design (retrieved from the Cascading Style Sheet) have to be generated and displayed.

 The content (text, picture, video, audio, other files) is organized through a database, mostly a mySQL kind of.
-There is no database knowledge required for CMS users, but advanced CMS admins like to take profit of the database’s own management tool (e.g. myPHPadmin), for bulk actions or other maintainment purposes.
+There is no database knowledge required for CMS content managers, but advanced CMS admins like to take profit of the database’s own management tools (e.g. myPHPadmin), for bulk actions or other maintainment purposes.